jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 breaches, we found the Use of stolen credentials along with Ransomware as two of the top five action varieties.

 Figure 40\.
 Top Action varieties in third\-party incidents (n\=73\)

-9I mean, were told it ended.
-We can neither confirm nor deny, as we are still in our bunkers awaiting the imminent arrival of Ragnark.
+9 I mean, we’re told it ended.
+We can neither confirm nor deny, as we are still in our bunkers awaiting the imminent arrival of Ragnarök.
 10 The timeline section talks about value chains and event chains, which are both part of the attacker Circle of Breach.

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-30
-The next type of incident vector is the
-Supply Chain.
-We define Supply Chain breaches as a sequence of one or more breaches chained together.
-In our data this may be a breach where there are secondary victims (when seen from the primary victims breach) or where a partner was the vector (when seen from the secondary victims breach).
-Another common example would be when a compromised software vendor is used to push a malicious update to an organization resulting in a breach, or a generic partner breach where a partner is compromised and either a set of credentials or some trusted connection is used to gain access.
-After the major events of last year, these types of incidents account for
-9% of our total incident corpus and
-0\.6% of our breaches this year.
-Due to the major event in 2021 in which a large network administration tool was compromised and used to push a backdoor to compromised servers, we see an extremely high rate of Backdoor11in the action varieties.
-However, there are still other noteworthy items within those remaining percentages such as
-Ransomware, Use of stolen credentials and other forms of malware with the capabilities you might expect to see.
-We have encountered cases of Supply
-Chain attacks in previous reports, reminding us that even if its not a frequently used tactic each year, there is an established precedent for these attacks.
+29

 Ending
 remarks

 When large\-scale events like those we experienced in 2021 happen, they can shake our confidence in our abilities